cart/bevy/crates/bevy_asset/notes.md

     * How do we maintain integrity of processed folder in event of a crash at arbitrary times?
     * Unity uses finally blocks ... do we use catch_unwind?
     * Short term, use simple "did we crash" detection combined with a full reprocess?
-* Try to remove crossbeam channels for recycling ids
 * Proprely impl Reflect and FromReflect for Handle.
 Make sure it can be used in Bevy Scenes
 * Final pass over todo! and TODO / PERF
-* Asset _unloading_ and _re-loading_ that allows handles to be kept alive while unloading the asset data itself
-    * Being able to kick off re-loads (that re-validate existing handles) seems useful!
-    * How would events be handled here?
 * Asset dependency derive
     * LoadedFolder needs this
     * Wire up Asset::visit_dependencies to LoadedAsset
-* Handles dropping before load breaks?
-    * Implemented slow loop fix ... do better
-    * Add test to ensure this works correctly
-* Should we combine meta + asset loading apis?
+* Should we combine meta + asset byte loading apis?
-* Handles could probably be considered "always strong" if we disallow Weak(Index).
-All arc-ed handles could always be indices
+    * Single "lock" transaction
+    * Would mean we aren't streaming bytes anymore?
+    * Externalize "locking" outside Reader api?
 * Might want to gate dep count increments / decrements on hashset ops (or just use hashsets).
 Otherwise reloading a dep could affect load correctness.
     * see next point as this probably relates
 * Events